Quantum groups and quantization of Weyl group symmetries of Painlev\'e systems: Quantized universal enveloping algebras

 A matrix $A=[a_{ij}]_{i\in I}$ with integer entries defined to be a {\em generalized Cartan matrix} ({\em GCM} for short) if it satisfies, for any $i,j\in I$, (1) $a_{ii}=2$, (2) $a_{ij}\leqq 0$ if $i\ne j$, and (3) $a_{ji}=0$ if and only if $a_{ij}=0$.
 Let $A$ be a GCM. $A$ is called {\em indecomposable} if, for any $i\ne j$ in $I$, there exists a sequence $i_0,i_1,\ldots,i_s\in I$ such that $i=i_0$, $a_{i_ki_{k+1}}\ne 0$ ($k=0,1,\ldots,s-1$), and $i_s=j$.
 If there exists a family $\{d_i\}_{i\in I}$ of positive rational numbers such that $d_ia_{ij}=d_ja_{ji}$ for any $i,j\in I$, then $A$ is called {\em symmetrizable} and {\em symmetrized} by $\{d_i\}_{i\in I}$.
 If $A$ is a GCM symmetrized by $\{d_i\}_{i\in I}$, then the transpose $\transpose{A}$ is a GCM symmetrized by $\{d_i^{-1}\}_{i\in I}$.

 Let $A=[a_{ij}]_{i\in I}$ be a symmetrizable GCM symmetrized by $\{d_i\}_{i\in I}$.
-We say that $A$ is {\em of finite type} (resp.\ {\em of affine type}) if the symmetric matrix $[d_ia_{ij}]_{i,j\in I}$ is positive definite (resp.\ semi-positive definite and not positive definite).
+We say that $A$ is {\em of finite type} (resp.\ {\em of affine type}) if its principal minors are positive (resp.\ its proper principal minors are positive and its determinant is equal to zero).
 All GCM's of finite and affine type are classified explicitly.
 For details, see Chapter 4 of \cite{kac}.

 Let $X$ and $Y$ be finitely generated free $\Z$-modules and $\bra\,,\ket:Y\times X\to \Z$ a perfect bilinear pairing. ($X$ can be identified with $\Hom_\Z(Y,\Z)$.)
 Let $\{\av_i\}_{i\in I}$ and $\{\alpha_i\}_{i\in I}$ be families of elements in $Y$ and $X$ respectively.
 A {\em root datum} of type $A$ is defined to consist of $(Y,\ab X,\ab\bra\,,\ket,\ab\{\av_i\}_{i\in I},\ab\{\alpha_i\}_{i\in I})$ satisfying $\bra\av_i,\alpha_j\ket = a_{ij}$ for any $i,j\in I$.
 Then $\av_i$ and $\alpha_i$ are called a {\em coroot} and a {\em root} respectively.
 The {\em dual root datum} of type $\transpose{A}$ is defined to be $(X,\ab Y,\ab\bra\,,\ket,\ab\{\alpha_i\}_{i\in I},\ab\{\av_i\}_{i\in I})$.